hatu87/ken-chat/README.md

 - [x] Use nokogiri and overload the field_error_proc to replace the default fiele_with_errors with materializecss error pattern.
 - [x] Use localStorage to store the last message id, which will be remove when read another message.
 - [x] Animations and material design ui.
+- [x] Remember facebook account and its messages.
+- [x] Use Rails AJAX.
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: